fbec76/beacon-app/README.md

 ## Technology stack

-The app will be available to mobile phones as a standalone build app.
-It will be developed using React Native and Expo for the frontend.
+The app is be available to mobile phones as a standalone build app.
+It is being developed using React Native and Expo for the frontend.
-Amazon Web Services will be used for the backend.
+Amazon Web Services is being used for the backend.
 Using serverless functions could be a problem because of the need of a constant connection to the internet.
 Therefore, probably a normal server will be used.
 The use of serverless websocket could also be an option.
-For managing the infrastructure as code, terraform will be used.
+For managing the infrastructure as code, terraform is being used.

 The following list of links will be useful to start the development: